aws-amplify/amplify-backend/packages/backend-engine/API.md

 import { ConstructCacheEntryGenerator } from '@aws-amplify/plugin-types';
 import { Stack } from 'aws-cdk-lib';

-// Warning: (ae-forgotten-export) The symbol "StackResolver" needs to be exported by the entry point index.d.ts
-//
 // @public
 export class NestedStackResolver implements StackResolver {
     constructor(rootStack: Stack);